YiyoChimal/NASA_Space_Apps_2024_Mecha_Cintli/README.md

 5. **Location & Sensor Data**:
    Get precise information about your farm’s location and receive data from on-site sensors monitoring soil health, weather, and pests.

-   > [!NOTE]
-   > Location and sensor data provide highly customized recommendations based on your specific farm conditions.
-Regular sensor calibration is essential for accurate readings.

 ## How to Get Started

 1. **Download the App**: